How much can you borrow?

-Get the lowdown on mortgages for first-time buyers
+Compare the best mortgage rates for first-time buyers

 Your mortgage is likely to be your biggest financial commitment, so shopping around for the best deal is vital.
-We can help by comparing thousands of products from a wide variety of lenders, covering the whole of the market – so you can be confident you’re getting the right deal.
+We can help by comparing thousands of products from a wide variety of lenders – so you can be confident you’re getting the right deal.

-A mortgage broker will show you how much you can afford to borrow for a first-time buyer mortgage.
+A mortgage broker will show you how much you can afford to borrow as a first-time buyer.
 From this, you can work out what sort of property you can afford in your area – ideally before you start house hunting.

 Your level of deposit – expressed as a percentage of your property value – is important.
 It represents the level of risk to the bank or building society lending you the money.
 For example, if your first home purchase has a value of £250,000 and you’ve saved £25,000 to pay towards it in cash – that’s a 10% cash deposit.

-It means you’ll need to borrow £225,000 in a mortgage from the bank, so the loan to value – or LTV – of the mortgage is 90%.
+This means you’ll need to borrow £225,000 from the bank for a mortgage, so the loan to value – or LTV – of the mortgage is 90%.

-In contrast, if you’ve saved £50,000 that’s a 20% deposit – so the mortgage (at 80% LTV) you need is less, and this represents less risk to the lender.
+In contrast, if you’ve saved £50,000 that’s a 20% deposit – so the mortgage (at 80% LTV) you need is less, representing less risk to the lender.
 A bigger deposit will usually also give you access to more competitive mortgage rates.
 While you can get a mortgage with a 5% deposit, saving up more can be beneficial.

 If you’re aged 18–39 and are saving up for a deposit to buy your first home, you can save into a Lifetime ISA where cash is topped up with a 25% bonus by the government.